-Business interruption insurance typically covers these expenses and perils:
+Business interruption insurance typically covers these expenses:

-- Income you would have earned if the incident had not occurred.
+- Income you would have earned if the incident had not occurred

-- Normal operating expenses that need to continue, such as utilities and payroll, even though the business is closed.
+- Normal operating expenses that continue even though the business is closed, such as utilities and payroll

-- Expenses of moving your business to a temporary location, including moving and rent costs.
+- Expenses of moving your business to a temporary location, including moving and rent costs

 What Business Interruption Insurance Doesn’t Cover